WebAssembly/component-model/design/mvp/CanonicalABI.md

     return self.ft.async_ or self.state == Task.State.RESOLVED
 ```

-The `Task.enter` method implements [backpressure] between when the caller of an
+The `Task.enter_implicit_thread` method implements [backpressure] between when
-`async`-typed function initiates the call and when the callee's core wasm entry
+the caller of an `async`-typed function initiates the call and when the callee's
-point is executed.
-This interstitial placement allows a component instance that
+core wasm entry point is executed.
+This interstitial placement allows a
-has been overloaded with concurrent function invocations to avoid OOM.
-When
+component instance that has been overloaded with concurrent function invocations
-backpressure is enabled, `enter` will block new `async`-typed calls until
+to avoid OOM.
+When backpressure is enabled, `enter_implicit_thread` will block
-backpressure is disabled.
-There are three sources of backpressure:
+new `async`-typed calls until backpressure is disabled.
+There are three sources
+of backpressure:
  1. *Explicit backpressure* is triggered by core wasm calling
     `backpressure.{inc,dec}` which modify the `ComponentInstance.backpressure`
     counter.